YashPatel9274/SmartCity-IOT/README.md

 Project Details:
 * A web-based service and an Android app
-* This project illustrates some major ideas and characteristics of smart city.
+* This project illustrates some major ideas and characteristics of a smart city.
-* Characteristics - smart parking management, smart water supply, smart traffic signals, smart street lights, smart air pollution indicator and temperature ensing
+* Characteristics - smart parking management, smart water supply, smart traffic signals, smart street lights, smart air pollution indicator, and temperature sensing.
-* It detects soil moisture and automatically starts and stops water supply accordingly.
+* It detects soil moisture and automatically starts and stops the water supply accordingly.
 * Web-based service shows all the details of sensors and other maintenance details to the admin.
 * Android app is for the citizens showing parking availability, air pollution warnings, no parking zones, etc.